VidyaConsultancy/ng-blog/README.md

 afterEach   - it runs after each test case is run. it          - creates a single test case expect      - is for single assertion

+- Test a service (without HTTPClient calls)
+- Test a component
+- Test a Model/class
+- Test ReactiveForms